overload-labs/sol/README.md

 ## Overview

 `Overload.sol` contract accounts for deposited tokens using the `ERC-6909.sol` standard.
-When ERC-20 tokens are deposited using the `deposit` function, balance is creditted to the `owner` in ERC-6909's `balanceOf` mapping.
+When ERC-20 tokens are deposited using the `deposit` function, balance is credited to the `owner` in the ERC-6909 `balanceOf` mapping.

+### Restaking

 After depositing tokens into `Overload.sol`, it becomes possible to `delegate` any amount of `balanceOf` value, to any address.
 The delegation interface looks as follows